-The foundation works all year round, coordinating equipment purchases, running medical and educational programmes, which are active in hospitals and schools in the country as well as handling the organisation of Woodstock Festival Poland.
+The foundation works all year round, coordinating equipment purchases, running medical and educational programmes, which implemented in hospitals and schools in the country as well as handling the organisation of Woodstock Festival Poland.

 The GOCC Foundation meticulously reports on its activity and finances.
 We send reports and accounts to different controlling bodies, which include: the Ministry of Administration, Ministry of Digital Affairs, Ministry of Health, Ministry of Labour and Social Policy, Ministry of Finance and the appropriate Revenue Office.

 There's something that everyone can do to help us!
 You can pitch in by helping us organise the massive events such as the Grand Finale or Woodstock Festival Poland.
 If you don't have enough time to volunteer, but you would still like to contribute, you can make a donation on our website, or become an online ambassador for the charity, for example.

 How can I get involved in your work?

 There's plenty of options for everyone.
 Depending the time you have and the amount of effort you can devote to working with us you can choose to become a volunteer or a member of the Peace Patrol, for example.
 You can also follow our activity online and become our digital ambassador or support us on the day of the Grand Finale by fundraising or becoming involved in the activities of your local Collection Centre.
 There is plenty of ways you can become a part of our initiative!

 I want to volunteer, but don't know how to do it.

 If you would like to collect funds during the Grand Finale, you should reach out to your local Collection Centre.
 They will take the matters from there and will provide you with all you need to begin your adventure - an ID badge, a collection box, and little heart stickers.
 You can also become a member of the Crew at the Collection Centre if you have more time to get involved!